 “Is the mind anything more than the brain?”
 “Are there moral rules that apply to everyone, everywhere?”
 “What is free will, and do we have it?”
 “Do non-human animals have rights?”

 The Philosophy Department offers wide-ranging introductory courses at the 1000- and 2000-levels, 3000-level courses on the history of philosophy, and 4000-level courses on specialties such as ethical theory, the philosophy of science, and the philosophy of religion.
 Courses at the 4000-level are taught by faculty members with national or international reputations for expertise in the relevant areas of philosophy.
+Upper division courses are small (usually 15-25 students), enabling you to get to know your professors.

-The Department has about 50 majors, who come from many different backgrounds and hold a wide variety of political and religious views.
 Philosophy majors can expect personal attention from the Department’s faculty, who are strongly committed to excellence in undergraduate teaching.
-Upper division courses are small (usually 15-25 students), which enables you to get to know your professors.
-And every major is assigned a faculty mentor, whose role is to be available to discuss such things as the overall shape of your education at MU and any problems you might be having.
+Every major is assigned a faculty mentor, whose role is to be available to discuss such things as the overall shape of your education at MU and any problems you might be having.
+Our current class of about 50 majors come from many different backgrounds and hold a wide variety of political and religious views.

 Why major in Philosophy?